gsans/mini-bard-palm2-angular/README.md

   - QuillJS.
 Custom non-editable block (embed blot) to handle model responses.
   - ElevenLabs API - High quality natural voices
 - Gemini for Chat:
   - ngx-markdown - Markdown renderer with support for multiple extensions (code fences and highlighting, emojis, Katex mathematic formulas, MermaidJS diagrams and more)
+- Gemini for Images:
+  - ngx-markdown - Markdown renderer with support for multiple extensions (code fences and highlighting, emojis, Katex mathematic formulas, MermaidJS diagrams and more)